OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Methodology

 \mypara{Image Encoder.} We adopt the Swin-B~\cite{liu2021swin} pre-trained on ImageNet 22k dataset as the fundamental visual feature extractor.
 Specifically, given an image $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$, we first use the image encoder to extract block-wise visual features which have strides of {4, 8, 16, 32} with respect to the input image.
 Afterward, we employ FPN~\cite{lin2017feature} for feature fusion in order to better capture text features at various scales, following~\cite{song2022vision}.
 Formally, a set of visual embeddings $\left\{\mathbf{v}_i \mid \mathbf{v}_i \in \mathbb{R}^d, 1 \leq i \leq n\right\}$ is generated, where $n$ is feature map size after FPN and $d$ is the dimension of the latent embeddings of the decoders.

 \mypara{Shared Decoders.} The \pointsdecoder is used for structured points sequence generation, detection, and recognition, respectively.
-As shown in \cref{fig:method_token_router}, the shared decoder includes four transformer decoder layers, each with eight heads and pre-attention layer normalization~\cite{xiong2020layer}.
-Each transformer decoder layer includes a token router module with three token-specific FFN, serving as a simplified version of the mixture-of-expert (MoE)~\cite{Shazeer2017OutrageouslyLN,NEURIPS2022_d46662aa,kil2023towards}.
-Unlike traditional MoE-based routing, where the model learns to assign input token $\mathbf{\tilde{s}}_j$ at $j^{th}$ the time step to specific FFN, our shared decoder explicitly supervises the process by indicating when to generate structured tokens, detection tokens, or recognition tokens.
-During both training and inference, the category of each input token $\mathbf{\tilde{s}}_j$ (structured, detection, or recognition) is pre-determined based on task-specific priors.
-This direct supervision reduces model complexity and improves training efficiency by alleviating the burden of learning token-expert associations.
+As shown in \cref{fig:method_token_router}, the shared decoder includes four Transformer decoder layers, each with eight heads and pre-attention layer normalization~\cite{xiong2020layer}.
+Each decoder layer integrates a token-router module with three category-specific FFNs (structured, detection, and recognition), forming a lightweight and deterministic alternative to traditional mixture-of-experts (MoE)~\cite{Shazeer2017OutrageouslyLN,NEURIPS2022_d46662aa,kil2023towards}.
+Unlike conventional MoE designs, which rely on soft routing via learned probabilistic scores, our decoder employs task-aware token routing based on explicit category priors embedded within the input sequence.
+Each token $\mathbf{\tilde{s}}_j$ is associated with a predefined category (structured, detection, or recognition), which directly activates the corresponding FFN branch in the decoder without gradient-based router training.
+This deterministic routing scheme simplifies training, eliminates expert balancing overhead, and enhances interpretability of token-specialist assignments in multi-task settings.
 The hidden dimension of each decoder layer and amplification factor for the MLP layer are set to 512 and 4, respectively.
 Due to varying maximum decoding lengths for the shared decoder, we assign uniquely randomly initialized positional encodings to the shared decoder, aiming to better model the dependencies within the sequences.

 \mypara{Objective.} During pre-training and fine-tuning, the model is trained by minimizing negative log-likelihood given the input sequence $\mathbf{s}$ and visual embeddings $\mathbf{v}$ at $j^{\text{th}}$ time step,